 Ease of Use

 It doesn't get a whole lot easier than a French press.
 Add coffee, add water, wait, press.
 It's also a forgiving way of brewing in regards to brew ratios: depending on your grind size, you can steep for a longer or shorter amount of time to achieve your preferred strength.
 We also like how the Planetary Designs press has a rubberized base so that it doesn't slip and slide around, even if you're in the back of a moving RV or van.
 Though, if you take your Planetary Designs press on the road in your van, be careful driving around corners!
 One of our reviewers launched their press across the van by taking a corner too fast.
 The rubberized base typically holds it in place, but it has its limits.
 Thankfully, the contents of the press had been emptied, so our reviewer did not lose any of their precious coffee.

 While you do need more water to clean one of these than you do with a paper-filtered option, the wide mouth on this press makes dumping everything out and rinsing even easier.
 Be sure to clean the dual filter on this baby often and thoroughly to keep it in tip-top shape.
-However, if you find yourself in need of a new part at some point, you're in luck: Planetary Designs offers replacement parts for all their products.

 This press is our Top Pick for Large Groups!
 It's 32 ounces (enough for 2-4 people to at least get started), and it's also available in a 48-ounce size (and 20-ounces if your group is just one or two).
 Brewing takes just 4-5 minutes so you can churn out coffee back-to-back easily and quickly.

 Not only is this a sizeable press, but it's also insulated.
 You can make more than you would otherwise, without worrying that it will get cold.
 The patented Bru-Stop dual filter will also ensure that your coffee won't get muddy or sludgy, even as it sits around.